 Positions typically start at the beginning of the semester (in mid-January for Spring Semester; in mid-August for Fall Semester), and appointments may be renewable based on the Program's need, funding, and on lecturer performance.

 General Duties: In addition to teaching responsibilities, general duties include holding office hours, assigning grades, advising students, preparing course materials (e.g., syllabus), interacting with students outside of class time via email and/or bCourses.

 MINIMUM QUALIFICATIONS (required at time of application):

-- A completed Bachelor's degree (or equivalent international degree) is required to teach any language course.
+- A completed Bachelor's degree (or equivalent international degree).

 - Fluency in the English language.